-Furthermore, key terms in the IRA are sufficiently open-ended to allow HHS to claim authority to make fundamental policy choices-essentially allowing the agency to rewrite the statute as it sees fit.
-In addition to its already expansive price-setting authority for negotiation-eligible drugs, CMS also has claimed authority to determine when multiple products qualify as one qualifying single source drug for purposes of determining whether the products qualify for price controls in the first place.
-See Revised Guidance at 11-12.
-CMS likewise reads the statute not to specify what it means for a generic drug or biosimilar product to be "marketed," such that the reference drug or biological product would not be negotiation-eligible.
-See id. at 72-78.
-And CMS has asserted wide discretion to determine what is included in the "total expenditures" that determine HHS's rankings.
-See id. at 97 & n.29; 88 Fed.
+CMS has read the IRA to grant sweeping, unfettered discretion in other ways as well.
+For instance, the agency interprets the statute not to specify what it means for a generic drug or biosimilar product to be "marketed," such that the reference drug or biological product would not be negotiation-eligible.
+See Revised Guidance at 72-78; 2027 Guidance at 171-72.
+And CMS has asserted wide discretion to decide what is included in the "total expenditures" that determine HHS's rankings.
+See Revised Guidance at 97 & n.29; 2027 Guidance at 165-78 & nn.
+54, 75; 88 Fed.
 Reg.
 22,120, 22,260 (Apr.
 12, 2023).
-While these issues encompass only parts of the IRA's expansive Drug Pricing Program, they are not the sort of minor matters where an administrative agency may be empowered to "fill up the details."
+"Overly broad delegations" such as these "obscure accountability: When elected representatives shirk hard choices, constituents do not know whom to hold accountable for government action."
+Consumers' Rsch., 109 F.4th at 759.
+Nor are these points the sort of minor matters where an administrative agency may be empowered to "fill up the details."
 Wayman, 23 U.S. (10 Wheat.) at 43.
 They are "important subjects, which must be entirely regulated by the legislature itself."
 Id.